GSA-TTS/tts.gsa.gov/pages/jointts/positions/Cloud-gov-Account-Manager.md

 # indenting once.
 specialized_requirements: |
-  Experience managing relationships with customers or clients
+  Experience managing relationships with customers or clients Experience in managing projects or business processes Experience with software and cloud infrastructure technologies and products such as: e.g., cloud infrastructure offerings like Amazon AWS, Google Cloud GCP, or Azure; OR Software-as-a-service products or web applications of any kind.

 # This can be filled prior to the job posting going live or left blank #
 # The application button will only show after the open date            #